dwhiffing/fury/content/nato/de/navy/body.md

 Only four boats remain active in this class, although two were supposed to retire in 1993, they did not.
 At a displacement of 450 tonnes submerged and with a crew of 22, these are very small, but also very quiet subs.
-The Type 205 had a single hull, the Type 205A had a double hull, neither were non-magnetic but had hulls made of a much better and less magnetic steel than earlier designs.
+The Type 205 has a single hull, the Type 205A has a double hull, neither were non-magnetic but were made of a much better and less magnetic steel than earlier designs.

 | **Pennant** | **Class** | **Ship** | **Status** | **Location** | **Task**  |
 |-------------|-----------|----------|------------|--------------|-----------|